Root Resorption

 Importance of Early Intervention

 At Prestige Dental Specialists, we emphasize the importance of early intervention in cases of root resorption.
-Utilizing advanced tecnology, such as CBCT scans, allow us to accurately diagnose and develop a tailored treatment plan.
+Utilizing advanced technology, such as CBCT scans, allow us to accurately diagnose and develop a tailored treatment plan.
 Timely action can often save the tooth and prevent further complications.
+For those in Fairfax County, including Burke, West Springfield, Alexandria, and surrounding areas.
+Our team is dedicated to delivering expert care for root resorption, along with full range of endodontic needs.